Gaushikmr/MAX-how-do-i/deploy-max-model-container-to-kubernetes-on-ibm-cloud.md

 ## Prerequisites
  1. Identify the [MAX model](https://developer.ibm.com/code/exchanges/models/) that you want to deploy on this Kubernetes instance.
  2. In the model's GitHub repository (e.g. `https://github.com/IBM/MAX-Object-Detector`) locate the Kubernetes configuration file, which has a `.yaml` extension (e.g. `max-object-detector.yaml`).
  3. Open the configuration file in GitHub and switch the the **raw** view.
+The first few lines should look as follows:
+    ```
+    apiVersion: v1
+    kind: Service
+    metadata:
+    name: ...
+    ```

  4. Copy the content of the file (e.g. `https://raw.githubusercontent.com/IBM/MAX-Object-Detector/master/max-object-detector.yaml`) into a text editor.
 You'll need it in a later step when you deploy the model's Docker image.

 ## Deploy the MAX model Docker image to Kubernetes using the IBM Cloud web console